Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 • Unpaid or exposure-only requests

-• Requests for a full free written audit before scope is defined
+• Requests for detailed written analysis before scope is agreed

-• Projects with no material, no goal, and no clear next step
+• Projects with no existing material, goal, or concrete next step

 First Step